ILoveAGoodCrisp/Atlas/README.md

-**Atlas** provides the the following forms of support for Halo Script interations (Atlas currently supports Halo 1, Halo 2, and Halo 3).
+**Atlas** provides the the following forms of support for Halo Script iterations (Atlas currently supports Halo 1, Halo 2, and Halo 3).
 - Autocomplete features using intellisense
 - Full function descriptions, return types, and parameters for Halo Script functions.
 - Value type listings through intellisense.
 Type # for a list of value types (e.g. a list of teams)